 Shields-Watkins Field with the stadium just completed and the field being prepared in 1921.
 700 students volunteered to level the surface, install drainage tiles, and get the ground seeded.
 Tennessee has played football on this site now for over a century with multiple expansions beginning in 1926.
 In 1962, the stadium was renamed Neyland Stadium in honor of General Robert Neyland, who built the Vols into a national power during his years as coach during three different periods from 1926-1952.
-The name of the playing surface remains Shields-Watkins Field and it now is the site of the 5th largest college football stadium in the country with a capacity of over 102,000.
+The name of the playing surface remains Shields-Watkins Field and it now is the site of the 6th largest stadium in the country with a capacity of 101,915.

 They would return after the Saturday game, connected to a northbound Southern train which came straight through Knoxville in the early evening.

 The late departure from Danville meant that for the first time anyone could remember, there wasn't a boisterous sendoff at the station.
 It was nearing midnight, and only a few of the most ardent fans made it down to the station, understandably.

 Centre didn't expect Tennessee to present much of a challenge.
 The Chief got Red Roberts to talk to the injured Frank Rubarth and Bob Wallace about them not going to the game.